AliFarghadan/RSVD-LU/README.md

-# RSVD-LU for Resolvent Analysis
+# RSVD-LU for resolvent analysis

 This repository contains the implementation of the Randomized Singular Value Decomposition (RSVD) tailored for resolvent analysis, referred to as **RSVD-LU**.
 The code computes resolvent modes over a user-defined range of frequencies.
 The computation process is detailed in our [paper](https://arxiv.org/pdf/2309.04617.pdf), drawing inspiration from the methodology in [Randomized Resolvent Analysis](https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.5.033902).